 The NFDI is conceived as a collaborative, nationwide network that will expand step by step.
 It shall provide reliable and sustainable services to cover generic and discipline-specific requirements of research data management in Germany.
 The NFDI will be established in stages, and its creation will be driven by science.
 Its services are available to researchers across disciplines, institutions, and federal states.

 The establishment of the NFDI was suggested in the RfII position paper PERFORMANCE THROUGH DIVERSITY (2016).
-In addition, the RfII has published two discussion papers directed towards the scientific community.
+In addition, the RfII has published three discussion papers directed towards the scientific community.
 Several responses have been published which show how stakeholders reflect on the suggestions for the establishment of a national research data infrastructure (a selection of responses is maintained here).
 In November 2018 the German federal and state governments have concluded an agreement on the establishment of the National Research Data Infrastructure (NFDI).
 Until 2028 they will make available an annual amount of up to 90 Mio.
 EUR.
 The program starts on January 1st 2019.

 Zusammenarbeit als Chance – zweiter Diskussionsimpuls zur Ausgestaltung einer Nationalen Forschungsdateninfrastruktur (NFDI) für die Wissenschaft in Deutschland, Göttingen, 2018., 4 S. (German only)